karlnicholas/SupportLibraries/readme.md

 ### Support Libraries for cacodes domain
   * CodesParser.
 An n-node linked list for holding hierarchy of statutes.
+  * GSearch.
+Handles navigation of the Statutes taxonomy.
   * GSCalifornia.
-Utility library for loading and saving the California Statute hierarchy.
+Parses, loads and saves the California statutes index.

 Used by the op (Opinion) and gs (Guided Search) projects.